 Birth of the Wild Thing.
 Shaun Tait could send the ball over 160kph, but while it made him dangerous, it also made him wayward and prone to injuries.
 He managed only three Tests in a six-year international career but was able to carry on in limited-overs once he quit the five-day format.
-He was Australia's strike bowler in the 2007 World Cup (23 wickets) and the World Twenty20 (nine wickets) in 2010, but the pressure of the international game and the constant injuries got to him and he took a break in 2008 due to emotional and physical exhaustion.
-Tait returned later that year, and like his injury-prone peers Brett Lee and Jacob Oram, chose to stick to T20s and ODIs.
-He played his final ODI in the 2011 World Cup, after which he concentrated on franchise T20 cricket, in and outside Australia.
+He was Australia's strike bowler in the 2007 World Cup (23 wickets) and the World T20 (nine wickets) in 2010, but the pressure of the international game and the constant injuries got to him and he took a break in 2008 due to emotional and physical exhaustion.
+Tait returned later that year, and chose to stick to T20s and ODIs.
+He played his final ODI in the 2011 World Cup.

 Birth of West Indies offspinner Shane Shillingford, suspended twice from bowling in international cricket due to an illegal action.
 In 14 Tests between 2010 and 2013, when he was allowed to bowl, Shillingford took 65 wickets at 32, twice taking ten-wicket match hauls, against Australia and Zimbabwe, at his home ground in Dominica.